 All concrete products, whether made by a concrete block manufacturer or formed and poured on site, will be at risk of efflorescence occurring over time.
 Concrete products are made with natural ingredients that come from the earth.
 Sand, rock and cement in various proportions make up the mix design and these natural products contain salts that can work their way to the surface.
 More times than not, the efflorescence will appear after rain or close proximity to water, like landscape irrigation or fountains.

 Being that efflorescence is a naturally occurring substance which uses the salts within concrete product to form, it will continue to form until all the salts within the concrete are used up.
 This being said, you can remove any efflorescence as it forms using a variety of masonry cleaners or efflorescence removers.
 For proper use, please see manufacturers application suggestions or contact an RCP Block & Brick near you for information.

 While there are certainly no guarantees that your project will be the exception to the rule, there are some actions that you should consider when constructing your project:

 When building a traditional concrete block retaining wall with mortar, it is necessary to eliminate as much water as possible from penetrating the back of the wall.
 Protect the back side of the wall with a waterproofing membrane.

-If you are retaining soil with concrete block or Keystone Retaining Wall “mortar-less” units, always follow proper retaining wall installation techniques and back-fill behind the wall with ¾” crushed rock and install a minimum 3” perforated drain pipe at the bottom of the wall in the crushed rock zone.
+If you are retaining soil with Segmental Retaining Wall Blocks, always follow proper retaining wall installation techniques and back-fill behind the wall with ¾” crushed rock and install a minimum 3” perforated drain pipe at the bottom of the wall in the crushed rock zone.
 This will allow water that is trapped behind the wall to work its way down to the drain pipe and be transferred to an outlet.
 Proper steps are covered in the How to Install Landscape Wall Blocks guide.